 A lot of punters will tell you that the Arc is one of the toughest races to call all year.
 The quality of the field is almost unrivalled an with so many proven winners that have been trained exactly for this race, it means that picking a winner can be tough.

 The age of the horse is often something that is worth considering.
-Three-year-old horses will be carrying a weight 56kg, whilst horse 4-years-old and above will have to carry 3kg more, at 59kg.
+Three-year-old horses will be carrying a weight 56kg, whilst horses 4-years-old and above will have to carry 3kg more, at 59kg.
 This often tends to favour the slightly younger horses rather than the old-guard.
 Given that only one horse over the age of five has ever won the race (Motrico, 1930 aged 7), it seems to stand up pretty well.

 It’s also pretty interesting to see in that no horse has been able to win the Arc on more than two occasions.
 There are eight horses that have won twice, which are Ksar, Motrico, Corrida, Tantieme, Ribot, Alleged, Treve and, most recently Enable.

 The leading jockey in the history of the Arc is the world renowned horseman Frankie Dettori.
 He’s been able to win the race six times over an illustrious career, with his first win coming in 1995 on Lammtarra.
 He’s also won twice with on Enable in 2017 and 2018.

 The leading trainer is Frenchman, Andre Fabre.
-He’s been able to win the race on eight separate occasions, ranging from 1987 up his last win in 2019.
+He’s been able to win the race on eight occasions, ranging from 1987 up his last win in 2019.

 Arc Weekend Supporting Races

 The two day meeting means that the races come thick and fast for Arc weekend.
 The Saturday is seen as warm up to the Sunday and the Prix de l’Arc de Triomphe itself but there’s still plenty of quality racing to take in with nine races in total.

 Saturday’s Full Racecard in 2023